 Diamond has a strong affinity with transition metals such as iron, cobalt, nickel, chromium, and vanadium.
 At high temperatures, iron atoms easily interact with the carbon atoms in diamond, converting it into graphite, leading to reduced abrasive strength and cutting force.
 This requires frequent dressing, reducing processing efficiency and resulting in sticking debris and poor machining quality.
 Therefore, diamond cannot be used for grinding iron-based alloy materials.

 In contrast,cubic boron nitride has good chemical stability with iron, steel, and in oxidative environments.
-It does not react with iron-based metals below 1150°C. In oxidative environments, cBN can also form a boron oxide layer, further enhancing its chemical stability.
+It does not react with iron-based metals below 1150°C. In oxidative environments, CBN abrasive can also form a boron oxide layer, further enhancing its chemical stability.
 It is particularly suitable for processing various hardened steels and cold-hardened steel, which are difficult to machine with iron-based materials.

 As superhard materials, diamond andcubic boron nitride have irreplaceable roles in grinding and polishing applications.
 Due to their complementary properties in material processing, they significantly expand the application range of abrasive tools for nearly all materials, including those with high hardness, high brittleness, and high toughness.
 Diamond, with its extreme hardness, is particularly advantageous for processing hard and brittle materials such as carbide, ceramics, and glass.
 Meanwhile,cubic boron nitride, with its excellent thermal and chemical stability, compensates for diamond's disadvantages in high-speed grinding and processing iron-based materials.